-SUBJECT: NATURE CONSERVATION - ELIGIBILITY government or the hobby, recreational or social activities of its members.
-3. The Regulatory Division shall examine the group's financial records to ensure no income was generated from commercial activity.
+The Regulatory Division must ensure the group's programs and services provide a community benefit and do not include lobbying activities with government or the hobby, recreational or social activities of its members.

+3. The Regulatory Division must examine the group's financial records to ensure no income was generated from commercial activity.

-Original signed by DATE ISSUED: August 21, 2003 AUTHORITY: NORM PETERSÓN
+DATE ISSUED: August 21, 2003 AUTHORITY: Original signed by NORM PETERSON